Contact our corporate or local offices directly.

 The process essentially involves:

-The IntLib is added to the project (under Libraries\Compiled Libraries in the Projects panel) and added to the libraries in the Projects panel.
+The IntLib is added to the project (under Libraries\Compiled Libraries in the Projects panel), added to the Installed libraries (as part of the Available File-based Libraries available to any project), and made available through the Components panel.

 Altium Designer's Database Libraries are an ideal choice if you want your Altium Designer components to be tightly coupled to your company database.
 If the design needs to leave your company site, or if you prefer to have your designers work from secure integrated libraries, this can be readily achieved.
 Altium Designer provides the facility to compile an integrated library directly from a database library: either a standard database library (DbLib), or a version-controlled SVN database library (SVNDbLib).
 In this way, your CAD Librarians can still use database libraries, while your designers use regularly regenerated integrated libraries working in an 'offline' fashion as it were.